arbayer4/now_were_cooking/README.md

 ### Threats:

 My biggest threat is time management.
 Sometimes I get wrapped up in small details that aren't that important and waste too much time on them.

+## Change Log:

+- I changed my component layout just slightly (mostly for post MVP work)
+- I decided just rendering one recipe on homepage as the recipe of the day would look best.